Tuesday, May 14, 2013

 --why some Jews chose to go into hiding

-In 1947, a diary was published that changed the world.
-Anne Frank was a Jewish girl living in the Netherlands when the Nazis invaded.
+Anne Frank was a Jewish girl living in the Netherlands when the Nazis invaded in 1940.
 Her father, Otto Frank, was a businessman who owned a company, Opekta, that produced pectin, a type of wax that is used to make jams.

 Amsterdam is the capital of The Netherlands or Holland.

-Directions: Click on the link to identify the nearby countries and the city of Amsterdam on the map below.
+Directions: Identify the nearby countries and the city of Amsterdam on the map below.
 Look in a textbook, globe, or atlas to find the answers.
-Note: that this is a modern map of central Europe.
+Note: that this is a modern map of Western Europe.
 Label all of these countries in blue and then place a dot on where Amsterdam is located.

-Activity #2 What restrictions did the Nazis place on Jews?
+Activity #3 What type restrictions did the Nazis place on Jews that forced the Franks into hiding?

-2. Go to the Anne Frank House website and read what she wrote about living in Amsterdam once the Nazis arrived here
+1. Read what Anne Frank wrote about living in Amsterdam once the Nazis arrived here

 Thanks for participating!
 Please subscribe and give me feedback!
 I want to make every post fun and informative. --Amy